 However, with effect from August 12, 2016, consequent upon the amalgamation of Holcim (India) Pvt Ltd and Ambuja Cements Ltd, Mr Sekhsaria was classified as a Non-Independent Director, liable to retire by rotation.

-Mr Sekhsaria, Non-Executive, Non-Independent Director, being liable to retire by rotation, on the Board of Directors of the Company, was re-appointed by the Members at the AGM held on March 22, 2019.
+In terms of Section 152 of the Act, Mr Sekhsaria, Non-Executive Non-Independent Director, being liable to retire by rotation, was re-appointed by the Members at the AGM held on April 7, 2021.